Tai chi: Health

-Tai chi's health training concentrates on relieving stress on the body and mind.
-In the 21st century, tai chi classes that purely emphasize health are popular in hospitals, clinics, community centers and senior centers.
+Tai chi's health training concentrates on preservation through correct alignment, which relieves stress on the body and mind; good posture, which can relieve joint pain by allowing weight to transfer properly; and aerobic exercise, which develops flexibility, strength, stamina, balance, and coordination.
+In the 21st century, tai chi classes that purely emphasize health are popular in hospitals, clinics, community centres and senior centres.
 Tai chi's low-stress training method for seniors has become better known.

 A Chinese woman performs Yang-style tai chi.

 Clinical studies exploring tai chi's effect on specific diseases and health conditions exist, though there are insufficient studies with consistent approaches to generate a comprehensive conclusion.

 Tai chi has been promoted for treating various ailments, and is supported by the Parkinson's Foundation and Diabetes Australia, among others.
-However, medical evidence of effectiveness is lacking.
+However, medical evidence of effectiveness is lacking for these conditions.
 A 2017 systematic review found that it decreased falls in older people.

 A 2011 comprehensive overview of systematic reviews of tai chi recommended tai chi to older people for its physical and psychological benefits.
 It found positive results for fall prevention and overall mental health.
 No conclusive evidence showed benefit for most of the conditions researched, including Parkinson's disease, diabetes, cancer and arthritis.
+However, clinical reviews compiled by the United States Department of Veterans Affairs demonstrate that tai chi provides positive health benefits for individuals with conditions such as Parkinson's disease, hypertension, and joint pain.